-KWHS sat in on that interview and shares some career insight from a man who has learned a lot about life and leadership during his tenure “in the business of storytelling.”
+KWHS sat in on that interview and shares some career insight from a man who has learned a lot about life and leadership during his time “in the business of storytelling.”

 Lesson 1…on resilience.
 “I had a dream of becoming a network television anchorman back in the 1960s and 1970s, and I started as a weatherman in 1973.
 I quickly discovered that I wasn’t as good as I needed to be to fulfill my dream, so I pivoted and went behind the camera instead of in front of the camera.
 I started as a $150-a-week production assistant at ABC… My first boss at ABC told me I was not promotable.
 It’s complicated.
 He and I were on different sides of the fence when it came to integrity… I was 23 at the time.
 It was hard to dismiss what he said, but I also didn’t want to believe it.
 I proved him wrong.
 I’ve always been realistic about my talent and my intelligence.
 I’ve never been a self-doubter and I’ve never worried that I would reach a point that I couldn’t go further.”